ibm-cloud-docs/vpc/hello-world-vpc.md

 ## Monitoring your instance
 {: #monitoring-your-instance-cli-tutorial}

 You can monitor the CPU, volume, memory, and network usage of your instance over time in the {{site.data.keyword.cloud_notm}} console.
 Because the monitoring data is stored in {{site.data.keyword.monitoringlong_notm}}, you must be authenticated to an instance of the Monitoring service in your account.
-For more information, see [Monitoring services](/docs/vpc?topic=cloud-infrastructure-sysdig-monitoring-metrics).
+For more information, see [Getting started with monitoring](/docs/monitoring?topic=monitoring-getting-started).

 ## Create a VPN gateway
 {: #create-a-vpn-gateway}